 Weather warnings issued as Christmas getaway begins

-Roads and public transport could be disrupted by strong winds as people travel across the country for the festive period, the Met Office said.
+Roads and public transport could be disrupted by strong winds over the weekend.

 Your support helps us to tell the story